drvinceknight/pfm/docs/_labsheets/01-variables-conditionals-loops.md

 ---

 This first lab sheet will introduce you to programming.
-You are expected to work through all the exercises marked as **Tickable**.
+You are expected to work through all the exercises marked as prior to and including the **worked example**.
 There are other exercises that aim to push your understanding further.
 Finally at the end of the sheet there are links to other resources and tutorials that you might find helpful and/or interesting.

 There are videos throughout the sheets describing the concepts as well as showing demos.